Effective global generation on varieties with numerically trivial canonical class: Introduction

+Recall that the general polarized abelian variety has Picard rank 1; as such, (2) of Theorem A covers the case where ${\rm Alb}(X)$ is general in moduli.

-The closed fibers of ${\rm alb}_{X}$ have numerically trivial canonical bundles themselves (cf.~ Proposition \ref{prop:fib-alb}), and since the Fujita numbers of such varieties can be as low as 1 or at least as high as their dimension (see Examples \ref{ex:ab-var-f1}, \ref{ex:c-y} and \ref{ex:sm-hyp}) the shape of Theorem A is essentially optimal modulo Fujita's conjecture.
+The closed fibers of ${\rm alb}_{X}$ have numerically trivial canonical bundles themselves (cf.~ Proposition \ref{prop:fib-alb}), and the Fujita numbers of such varieties can be as low as 1 or at least as high as their dimension (see Examples \ref{ex:ab-var-f1}, \ref{ex:c-y} and \ref{ex:sm-hyp}).
 Fibrations over abelian varieties have recently been studied by Cao--P\u{a}un \cite{CP}, who proved subadditivity of Kodaira dimension in this case; their proof was recently simplified by Hacon--Popa--Schnell \cite{HPS}.

-Our starting point is a generalization of the Lefschetz theorem for global generation of line bundles to ample semihomogeneous vector bundles on abelian varieties (Proposition \ref{prop:tensor-square}); it should be noted that this fails without the semihomogeneity requirement (see Remark \ref{rem:zhang}).
-The most involved part of our proof of Theorem A is showing that ${\rm alb}_{X\ast}\cL$ is a vector bundle which is ample and semihomogeneous.
-Here we make essential use of the Kobayashi--Hitchin correspondence.
-Along the way, we also rely on a positivity result of Berndtsson \cite{Ber} and Green--Laplace operator techniques of To-Weng \cite{TW}.
+The usefulness of Theorem~A in concrete situations depends largely on our ability to control the Fujita numbers of the bundles ${\rm alb}_{X\ast}\cL$.
+Below we will exhibit a couple of moduli spaces where this works out quite well.

-Combining our work with the aforementioned results of \cite{Riess}, we obtain an effective global generation result for moduli spaces of stable sheaves on abelian surfaces.
+Combining our work with the aforementioned results of \cite{Riess} we obtain an effective global generation result for moduli spaces of stable sheaves on abelian surfaces.
 We refer to Section \ref{sec:stable-sheaves} for the associated terminology and notation.